andyfengc/andyfengc.github.io/_drafts/Authentication Tutorial 13 - IdentityServer4.md

 	        }
 	    }

-	`AddAuthentication()` adds the authentication services to DI and configures "Bearer" as the default scheme. `UseAuthentication()` adds the authentication middleware to the pipeline so authentication will be performed automatically on every call into the host.
+	- `AddAuthentication()` adds the authentication services to DI and configures "Bearer" as the default scheme.
+	- `UseAuthentication()` adds the authentication middleware to the pipeline so authentication will be performed automatically on every call into the host.
+	- `UseAuthorization()` adds the authorization middleware to make sure, our API endpoint cannot be accessed by anonymous clients.

 1. Navigating to the controller `http://localhost:5002/identity` on a browser should return a 401 status code.
 This means your API requires a credential and is now protected by IdentityServer.